This article may contain compensated links. See our full disclosure here

 - AirBnB picks in Rome – including some with incredible views of the Trevi fountain

-- Discover more around Rome in Best Place to Stay in Rome: Districts and Neighborhood Guide and 15 of the Most Interesting & Beautiful Fountains in Rome and plan your short trip in our 3 Day Rome itinerary – plan your days in the Eternal City
+- Discover more around Rome in Best Place to Stay in Rome: Districts and Neighborhood Guide and 15 of the Most Interesting & Beautiful Fountains in Rome and plan your short trip in our 3 Day Rome itinerary – plan your days in the Eternal City, or head out for a day trip from Rome

 - Listen: to more about Rome in Episode #051: Rome and Italy at Christmas, Episode #029 What to eat in Rome – must try dishes and Episode #003: Rome Highlights